metaltradingcompany/smartcontract/README.md

-## MEREHEAD smart contracts documentaion
+## MEREHEAD smart contracts documentation

 > **Only for linux user**